suojatar/maze/README.md

 ## Approach

 The application uses two search algorithms: (1) Depth-first search (DFS) and (2) Breadth-first search (BFS).
-While DFS is a simpler algotithm based on recursion, will not necessarily deliver the shortest path from Start to Finish; rather, it will return the first VALID solution if one exists.
+While DFS is a simpler algotithm based on recursion, it will not necessarily deliver the shortest path from Start to Finish; rather, it will return the first VALID solution if one exists.
 BFS, on the other hand, is meant to return the SHORTEST possible solution.

 ### To run from Visual Studio: